Find Grad Schools

 74 Yearly Graduations

 The 12th most popular school in the country for nursing majors who are seeking their graduate certificate is Illinois State University.
-The average in-state tuition for full-time undergraduates is $10,932 per year, while in-state graduate students, on average, pay $7,805 per year.
-During the 2020-2021 academic year, 74 people received their graduate certificate in nursing from Illinois State.
-Around 26% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Roughly 20,700 attend the school each year.
+The average in-state tuition for full-time undergraduates is $10,907 per year, while in-state graduate students, on average, pay $7,694 per year.
+During the most recent year for which we have data, 74 people received their graduate certificate in nursing from Illinois State.
+About 95% of this group were women, and 15% were students from an underrepresented racial-ethnic group.

 #13